2 US Army helicopters crash in Alaska on training flight

 JOINT BASE ELMENDORF-RICHARDSON, Alaska (AP) — Two U.S. army helicopters crashed Thursday in Alaska returning from a training flight, the second accident involving military helicopters in the state this year.

+Each helicopter carried two people, said John Pennell, a spokesperson for the U.S. Army Alaska.
+Pennell said he did not immediately have any other information he could share about the condition of those involved.

-First responders were on scene at the crash site, near Healy, Alaska, a statement from U.S. Army Alaska said.
-It was not immediately clear how many people were on board or the extent of any injuries.
+First responders were on scene at the crash site, near Healy, Alaska, a statement from the U.S. Army Alaska said.

 The AH-64 Apache helicopters were from Fort Wainwright, based near Fairbanks.

-Officials said the incident was under investigation, and more details would be released when they become available.
+Officials said the incident was under investigation and more details would be released when they become available.

-Austin McDaniel, a spokesperson for the Alaska State Troopers, referred questions to the U.S. Army.
+Austin McDaniel, a spokesperson for the Alaska State Troopers, said the state agency was not involved in the response.

 In February, two soldiers were injured when an Apache helicopter rolled after taking off from Talkeetna.
 The aircraft was one of four traveling to Joint Base Elmendorf-Richardson in Anchorage from Fort Wainwright.